Azure/azure-powershell/documentation/breaking-changes/breaking-changes-tool-help.md

 _The cmdlet '`<cmdlet>`' no longer has output type '`<outputType>`'._

 When the output of a cmdlet changes types, that is a breaking change.
 Existing scripts that assign the output of a cmdlet to a variable and call one of its properties or pass it through to another cmdlet will no longer work.
+If the new output type has all of the same properties as the previous output type, then this is not considered a breaking change.

 For example, if we have a cmdlet, `Get-SomeObject` that returns a `Foo` object